meilisearch/meilisearch-js-plugins/CONTRIBUTING.md

 2. Enable the pre-release mode by running `yarn changeset pre enter [X]`. `X` is the part after the `/` of your beta branch.
 Example for `beta/refactor`, X would be `refactor`.
 This will create a `pre.json` file in `.changesets` that must be pushed on your beta branch.

-3. Commit and push your related PR's to the newly created branch (step 1).
+3. Commit and push your related PRs to the newly created branch (step 1).

 4. When a PR is merged onto your beta branch, the [release CI](./.github/workflows/publish.yml) opens a PR named `Version Packages (X)` (see step 2 for `X`).
 This PR contains all the changesets and the version update based on the type of changes in the changesets.

-5. To publish the release on Github and `npm`, you need to merge the `Version Packages (X)` PR.
+5. To publish the release on GitHub and `npm`, you need to merge the `Version Packages (X)` PR.
 This will trigger the publishing.

 <hr>